Committee’s Official Designation

-The CSAP NAC shall consist of the following nonvoting ex officio members: the Secretary of HHS; the Assistant Secretary, SAMHSA; the Director, CSAP; the Under Secretary for Health of the Department of Veterans Affairs; the Assistant Secretary for Defense for Health Affairs (or the designates of such officers); the Chief Medical Officer, SAMHSA; the Director of the National Institute on Drug Abuse (NIDA); the Director of the National Institute on Alcohol Abuse and Alcoholism; and such additional officers or employees of the United States as the Secretary determines necessary for the CSAP NAC to effectively carry out its functions.
-The CSAP NAC shall consist of not more than twelve (12) voting members to be appointed by the Secretary.
+The CSAP NAC shall consist of the following nonvoting, ex officio members: the HHS Secretary of; the SAMHSA Assistant Secretary; the CSAP Director; the Health of the Department of Veterans Affairs Under Secretary; the Defense for Health Affairs Assistant Secretary (or the designates of such officers); the SAMHSA Chief Medical Officer; the National Institute on Drug Abuse (NIDA) Director; the National Institute on Alcohol Abuse and Alcoholism Director; and such additional officers or employees of the United States as the Secretary determines necessary for the CSAP NAC to effectively carry out its functions.
+The CSAP NAC shall consist of not more than 12 voting members to be appointed by the Secretary.

-Of the twelve (12) appointed members, nine (9) members shall be from among the leading representatives of the health disciplines (including public health and behavioral and social sciences) relevant to the activities of the CSAP; and three (3) members shall be from the general public and shall include leaders in the fields of public policy, public relations, law, health policy economics, or management.
-All members who are not federal employees shall serve as Special Government Employees (SGE).
+Of the 12 appointed members, nine members shall be from among the leading representatives of the health disciplines (including public health and behavioral and social sciences) relevant to the activities of the CSAP; and three members shall be from the general public and shall include leaders in the fields of public policy, public relations, law, health policy economics, or management.
+All members who are not federal employees shall serve as Special Government Employees.

-Of the twelve (12) appointed members, at least half will have a medical degree, doctoral degree, or have an advanced degree in nursing, public health, behavioral or social sciences, or social work from an accredited graduate school; or be a certified physician assistant, and shall have experience in the provision of substance use disorder services or the development and implementation of programs to prevent substance misuse.
+Of the 12 appointed members, at least half will have a medical degree, doctoral degree, or have an advanced degree in nursing, public health, behavioral or social sciences, or social work from an accredited graduate school; or be a certified physician assistant and shall have experience in the provision of substance use disorder services or the development and implementation of programs to prevent substance misuse.

 A quorum for the conduct of council business is the majority (one more than one-half) of the currently appointed voting members.

-The Secretary, HHS, may select an individual from among the appointed members, or may select the Director, CSAP, to serve as chair of the Council.
-The term of office of the chair shall be two (2) years.
+The HHS Secretary may select an individual from among the appointed members or may select the CSAP Director to serve as chair of the Council.
+The term of office of the chair shall be two years.

-The term of office of an appointed member of the CSAP NAC shall be four (4) years, except that any member may serve after the expiration of the member’s term until a successor has been appointed and taken office.
-If a vacancy occurs in the advisory council among the members, the Secretary shall make an appointment to fill such vacancy within ninety (90) days from the date the vacancy occurs.
+The term of office of an appointed member of the CSAP NAC shall be four years, except that any member may serve after the end of the member’s term until a successor has been appointed and taken office.
+If a vacancy occurs in the advisory council among the members, the Secretary shall make an appointment to fill such vacancy within 90 days from the date the vacancy occurs.
 Any member appointed to fill a vacancy for an unexpired term shall serve for the remainder for such term.
 Initial appointments shall be made in such a manner as to ensure that the terms of the members do not all expire in the same year.
-A member who has been appointed for a term of four (4) years may not be reappointed to an advisory council before two (2) years from the date of expiration of such term of office.
+A member who has been appointed for a term of four years may not be reappointed to an Advisory Council before two years from the date of expiration of such term of office.

-The Director, CSAP, shall also provide orientation and training for new members of the CSAP NAC and shall provide them with such information and training as may be appropriate for their effective participation in the functions of the Council.
+The CSAP Director shall also provide orientation and training for new members of the CSAP NAC and shall provide them with such information and training as may be appropriate for their effective participation in the functions of the Council.

-Subcommittees may be established by the parent committee with the approval of the Assistant Secretary, or Director, CSAP.
+Subcommittees may be established by the parent committee with the approval of the Assistant Secretary or the CSAP Director.
 The advice/recommendations of a subcommittee must be deliberated by the parent committee.
 A subcommittee may not provide advice or work products directly to the agency.
-The Department Committee Management Officer will be notified upon establishment of each subcommittee and will be provided information on its name, membership, function, and estimated frequency of meetings.
+The HHS Committee Management Officer will be notified upon establishment of each subcommittee and will be provided information on its name, membership, function, and estimated frequency of meetings.